Whole-System First-Swing Stability of Inverter-Based Inertia-Free Power Systems: First-Swing Stability of Inertia-Free Systems

-where $\theta$ is angle, $\omega$ is frequency deviation (with respect to the nominal frequency), $J$ is inertia, $D$ is the droop coefficient of the primary control, $P^\star$ is the reference power, $K$ is the synchronisation power coefficient determined by the network topology, and the subscripts $m,n$ denote the index of inverters.
+where $\theta$ is angle, $\omega$ is frequency deviation (with respect to the nominal frequency), $J$ is inertia, $D$ is the droop coefficient of the primary control, $P^\star$ is the reference power, $K$ is the synchronization power coefficient determined by the network topology, and the subscripts $m,n$ denote the indices of the $m$th, $n$th inverters.
 The system of (\ref{eq_sys}) can be divided into two coupled sub-systems, one with states $\omega_m$, the other with states $\theta_m$.
 The $\omega_m$ sub-system has a time constant of $\tau_m = J_m/D_m$.
 With $J_m$ sufficiently small, $\tau_m$ is also small indicating that $\omega_m$ responds sufficiently fast to the variation of $\theta_m$.
 This results in a two-timescale system with fast-scale $\omega_m$ and slow-scale $\theta_m$.
 According to the singular perturbation theory, the fast-scale sub-system can be treated as instantaneous in the slow-scale sub-system \cite{kevorkian2012multiple}.
 To this end, we let $J_m\rightarrow 0$ from which follows the reduced system of $\theta_m$

 Define the Lyapunov function $H$ for the reduced system as

 where $\theta^\star$ is the SEP of $\theta$.
 The time-derivative of the Lyapunov function is